opnfv/genesis/foreman/docs/src/installation-instructions.rst

 Foreman/QuickStack uses the Foreman Open Source project as a server management tool, which in turn manages and executes Genesis/QuickStack.
 Genesis/QuickStack consists of layers of Puppet modules that are capable of provisioning the OPNFV Target System (3 controllers, n number of compute nodes).

 The Genesis repo contains the necessary tools to get install and deploy an OPNFV target system using Foreman/QuickStack.
-These tools consist of the Foreman/QuickStack bootable ISO, and the automatic deployment script (``deploy.sh``).
+These tools consist of the Foreman/QuickStack bootable ISO (``arno.2015.1.0.foreman.iso``), and the automatic deployment script (``deploy.sh``).

 An OPNFV install requires a "Jumphost" in order to operate.
 The bootable ISO will allow you to install a customized CentOS 7 release to the Jumphost, which then gives you the required packages needed to run ``deploy.sh``.
 If you already have a Jumphost with CentOS 7 installed, you may choose to ignore the ISO step and instead move directly to running ``deploy.sh``.
 In this case, ``deploy.sh`` will install the necessary packages for you in order to execute.